 - Development of team intelligence and know-how through teamwork and collaboration across different parts of the project

-There is one other characteristic that however does not carry over.
+There is one other Agile characteristic that does not carry over.
 In Agile project management applied to software, it is possible to put off a major design decision or step to a late stage in project execution.
 For construction, however, this is unlikely to work.
-As we saw above, construction in the execution phase is largely linear, with one step needing to be completed before the following step can be taken.
+In construction, the execution phase is largely linear, with one step needing to be completed before the following step can be taken.

-Doing Agile Construction Management in the Pre-Design and Design Phases
+Agile Construction in the Pre-Design and Design Phases

-- Increase in customer involvement, encouraging customer participation in project deliverable definition (i.e. what the finished building or construction will be)
+Agile construction management can be most impactful and provide benefits in the design and pre-design phase of a construction project.
+It can increase customer involvement, encouraging customer participation in project deliverable definition (i.e. what the finished building or construction will be).

-- Greater use of prefabricated assemblies, making construction projects more like manufacturing projects where unpredictable factors like the weather have less effect
+Agile construction makes greater use of prefabricated assemblies.
+Prefabricated elements make the projects more like manufacturing projects where unpredictable factors like the weather or labor availability have less effect.

 Agile Construction Management in the Execution Phase

-- Focusing on time management and regular, frequent reviews to improve project financial management, specifically in the areas of productivity and profitability.
+One primary focus is on time management and regular.
+Agile requires frequent reviews to improve project financial management, specifically in the areas of productivity and profitability.

-- Opening the door to continual improvement by encouraging workers to team up and to give their input back to construction managers on how to do things better and faster.
+Another unusual aspect of Agile methods is that it opens the door to continual improvement by encouraging workers to team up and to give their input back to construction managers.
+This hands-on input provides insight on how to do things better and faster.

 The Increasing Role of Software in Construction

-Not only did Agile approaches spring from software development, but the software itself has become a useful and necessary tool for many construction projects.
+Not only did Agile approaches spring from software and automotive development, but the software itself has become a useful and necessary tool for many construction projects.
 Agile software and its benefits include:

 - Construction project management programs with team collaboration